trympet/netmon-frontend/README.md

 # SimpleNetmon

+A simple webgui for monitoring devices with SNMP.
+Allows for grouping, and adding custom MIBs (yay!) to groups.

+You can see devices at a quick glance, or you can get more in-deapth information about a certain device, including interface traffic, IP-addresses etc.

+It is built with the intent of removing all the "fluff" from other SNMP monitoring services, such as Observium.
+Therefore it is easy to find the information you want without having to navigate though dosens of menus.

+It is built to work with a restful backend with an SQL database.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.
+This project was also generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

 ## Development server